DavidVorick/CodeCommit/UserSpecification.md

 If the build script exits sucessfully, 'code-commit' stops there.
-The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr.
+The build is considered to have exited successfully if the exit code is 0, even if there is output to stderr (some build processes provide non-warning informational output to stderr).
 If the build did not exit successfully, 'code-commit' needs to make a series of up to three repair queries to attempt to repair the file.
 Each repair query has the following format:

 [repair query system prompt]
 [build.sh output]